JoanPeturPetersen/mongoflask-skeleton/README.md

 Missing features
 ----------------
-The skeleton does not handle bruteforce, dictionary, or similar login attacks well.
+The skeleton does handle bruteforce, dictionary, or similar login attacks to some extent.
-Only as simple preliminary prevention has been implemented: A username is only allowed to try to log in at a maximum rate.
+As a preliminary countermeasure a username is only allowed to try to log in at a maximum rate.
+If this rate is exceeded, then the user cap be asked to answer a reCAPTCHA question (if enabled).
+The CAPTCHA was introduced, so that a bruteforce attack should not be able to lock out a user.
+This can happen if we only allow a user to try a certain rate of paswords.
-It is a problem that it is only based upon the username, as someone who knows a username, could lock that user out of the system, by continously trying to log in.
-A smarter system has to be implemented.

 Secure redirects.